Redundant representations help generalization in wide neural networks: Methods

-\paragraph{ResNet50 on ImageNet} We modify the ResNet50 architecture~\citep{he2016deep} multiplying by a constant factor $c \in \{0.25, 0.5, 1, 2, 4\}$ the number of channels of all the layers after the input stem.
-When $c = 2$ our networks differ from the standard Wide-ResNet50\_2 since~\textcite{zagoruyko2016wide} only double the number of channels of the bottleneck of each ResNet block.
-As a consequence in our implementation the number of features $w$ after the last pooling layer is $w = 2048 \cdot c$ while in~\textcite{zagoruyko2016wide} $w$ is fixed to 2048.
+\paragraph{ResNet50 on ImageNet.} We modify the ResNet50 architecture~\citep{he2016deep} by multiplying by a constant factor $c \in \{0.25, 0.5, 1, 2, 4\}$ the number of channels of all the layers after the input stem.
+When $c = 2$ our networks differ from the standard Wide-ResNet50-2~\cite{zagoruyko2016wide} since we double the channels of \emph{all} the layers and not just those of the bottleneck of the ResNet blocks.
+As a consequence in our implementation, the number of features after the last pooling layer is $W = 2048 \cdot c$ while in~\cite{zagoruyko2016wide} $W$ is fixed to 2048.